gauravjungli/Asteroids/README.md

 # Asteroids
-Contain codes based on Deepayan's work
-Repository made by gaurav
+Contain codes for simulating lanslides on asteroids Repository made by gaurav
 Edited in vs code